Why it’s important to give your liver a break…

 - Kick the caffeine habit- I know, I know, you love your morning coffee (me too), it’s so warm and friendly and inviting BUT do you love it more than you love your body, or your health?
 The problem with coffee is that it contains a heck of a lot of caffeine.
 This encourages cortisol production - the stress hormone.
 These days, many of us are well over our stress limits anyway and the extra cortisol will be stored on your lower abs, making it near impossible to budge that ‘spare tire’ until we kick the habit.

 - Follow a low-carb, high protein and high fat diet – yep, we actually did just use the words ‘high’ and ‘fat’ in the same sentence and in a positive light.
 Why?
 Because this is the way of eating proven to get most results in both weight loss and increased liver/organ health.
-Remember, stick to quality sources of good fats, such as grass-fed meats (like our beef range), free range poultry and wild caught fish, as well as avocado, seeds and nuts (like our collagen bar range), flaxseed or LSA mix, some full fat yoghurt and butter/cream if you tolerate dairy well, coconut and olive oils.
+Remember, stick to quality sources of good fats, such as grass-fed meats (like our beef bars and biltong), free range poultry and wild caught fish, as well as avocado, seeds and nuts (like our collagen bar range), flaxseed or LSA mix, some full fat yoghurt and butter/cream if you tolerate dairy well, coconut and olive oils.

 - Eliminate gluten from your diet – gluten affects not only your digestive health but your organ health and importantly, brain function!
 With gluten in your system, the part of your brain that controls your emotions, focus and drive could be taking a big hit.
 Not fun for anyone!
 FYI all our products are gluten free.